derickschaefer/static-cache-wrangler/readme.txt

 ### Key Features

+**What's New in 2.0.5:**

+Version 2.0.5 introduces enhanced static HTML output with comprehensive WordPress meta tag removal.
+Your generated static files are now 3.1% smaller, generate 2.3% faster, and contain zero WordPress-specific metadata.
+This makes them truly portable, more secure (no version exposure), and perfect for offline use or deployment to any platform.

+Two new developer hooks (`stcw_remove_wp_head_tags` and `stcw_process_static_html`) enable companion plugins and custom integrations, opening up possibilities for agencies, developers, and SaaS providers to extend the plugin without modifying core code.

 * **Lazy-load static generation** — creates static pages only when visited, minimizing CPU and memory usage.
 * **Automatic asset localization** — CSS, JS, images, and fonts are downloaded and referenced locally.
 * **Relative path rewriting** — ensures portability for offline or CDN hosting.